-Selection criteria will focus on the candidate's potential to become a productive clinical investigator and successful K awardee as evaluated across five domains:
+Selection criteria focus on the candidate's potential to become a productive clinical investigator and successful K awardee as evaluated across five domains:

-Mentor Experience of mentor(s) and success of their prior trainees.
+Mentor Experience of applicant's mentor(s) and success of their prior trainees.
 Commitment of the proposed mentor(s) and plan for training.
-Candidate Creativity of the candidate and potential to conduct innovative research based on background, areas of interest/expertise, prior publications, and grants.
+Candidate Candidate's potential to conduct innovative research based on background, integrity, areas of interest/expertise, prior publications, and grants.
 Research plan Scientific strength, clinical importance, and feasibility of the proposed research plan.
-Resources Tangible resources provided by the mentor (e.g., workstation, computer, data analytic support, administrative support, travel to scientific conferences).
-Academic potential Likelihood that the candidate will pursue an academic career as a clinical investigator whose work will have an important impact on health care.
+Resources Tangible resources provided by the mentor (e.g., data analytic support, administrative support, travel to scientific conferences).
+Academic potential Likelihood that the candidate will pursue an academic career (starting with a K award) and conduct research that will improve health care.